LogoCustom Linear Actuator

 BandWhat it meansRecommended platformRed flags

-25.4 mm travel, package ratio between about 2.4x and 5.1xThe envelope is tighter than current mainstream rod examples.
+12 mm to 25.4 mm travel, package ratio between about 2.4x and 5.1xThe envelope is tighter than current mainstream rod examples.
 Only micro packages or guided-track geometries are publicly demonstrated in this band.Micro actuator for light axial loads, or a track or guided redesign when the load or environment is harder.Assuming a normal 1 inch rod actuator will fit inside a sub-130 mm envelope is the most common package mistake.

 Travel above 25.4 mm and up to about 100 mmThe job still belongs on the short-stroke page, but the literal 1 inch alias is no longer exact.
 Near 100 mm, "micro linear actuator" can be valid only inside a narrow evidence-backed envelope.Short-stroke industrial rod actuator, precision housed actuator, or guided actuator depending on load path and environment.Do not keep shopping as if the original 1 inch keyword or a generic "micro" label still describes the real force and side-load requirement.